Robot Chicken DC Comics Special 2: Villains in Paradise: Starro Attacks

+Before a fight between the two sides happens, Starro attacks the beach, forcing the heroes and villains to team up to stop him.
 Though Starro reconsiders his attack after seeing Lena and Superboy's love, he is defeated by Batman and Green Lantern's sailboat.
-Superman and Lex agree that they cannot stop the power of love.
+Superman and Luthor agree that they cannot stop the power of love.

 Later that evening, the Justice League and the Legion of Doom attend the wedding of Gorilla Grodd and Bizarro.
 Jimmy Olsen asks if this is how the second special ends.
 When Batman asks if he should be dead, Jimmy states that he got a magical amulet.
-Lex reunites with his bandmates to perform as Sexx Luthor once more.
+Luthor reunites with his bandmates to perform as Sexx Luthor once more.

-In the post-credits, a promotion states that "The Joker Returns" is on sale now.